macdonst/summit-phonegap-beginner/index.md

 ---
 layout: home
-title: PhoneGap Day EU 2016 Essentials Workshop
+title: Women Who Code London PhoneGap Essentials Workshop
 ---

 ## What You Will Learn